-- Reviewed capital market expectations and asset allocation in conjunction with a review of the actuarial assumed rate of return (ARR).
-Recommended a revised ARR to Board. - o In June 2020 the Board adopted an ARR of 6.75% (from 7.25%) - Reviewed the long-term performance of all current marketable investment managers against their respective benchmarks and renewed their contracts, where appropriate: - Terminated a non-U.S. equity manager and transferred the assets to the existing developed market non-U.S. equity managers - Reviewed and renewed, where appropriate, service provider/other contracts: - Renewed the trading cost analysis provider agreement with Abel Noser for an additional two-year period - Issued Request For Proposal (RFP) for investment consultant which resulted in a contract with Callan for a five-year period - Completed rebalance of the fixed income portfolio - Reviewed and discussed the structure of the public markets portfolio - Performed a comprehensive review of all private debt and equity commitments made since the program's restart in 2009 and adopted an annual private debt and equity strategic plan

-- Continued the expansion of the alternative investments program; New commitments of \$200 million in aggregate were made to two private equity and one private debt investment strategies totaling \$150 million and \$50 million, respectively - Adopted an annual real estate manager investment plan
+- Reviewed capital market expectations and asset allocation in conjunction with an asset/liability study - Terminated a U.S. equity manager and transferred the funds to the existing passive U.S. equity account - Terminated a non-U.S. equity manager and hired two core non-U.S. equity managers - Initiated a manager search to replace a non-U.S. equity manager - Updated the U.S. equity benchmark from the S&P 500 to the Russell 3000; added a custom benchmark for attribution analysis purposes - Reviewed the long-term performance of all current marketable investment managers against their respective benchmarks and renewed their contracts, where appropriate - Reviewed and renewed, where appropriate, service provider/other contracts: - Renewed the proxy voting service provider agreement with ISS for an additional two-year period - Completed search for an investment consultant and retained Callan for a five-year period - Reviewed and discussed the structure of the public markets portfolio - Performed a comprehensive review of all private debt and equity commitments made since the program's restart in 2009 and adopted an annual private debt and equity strategic plan - Continued the expansion of the alternative investments program; New commitments of \$425 million in aggregate were made to four private equity and three private debt investment strategies totaling \$275 million and \$150 million, respectively - Adopted an annual real estate manager investment plan